Top topics on this page:

-Even though the deadly nature of asbestos exposure is now widely known, about 3,000 Americans are still diagnosed with mesothelioma each year.
+Even though the deadly nature of asbestos exposure is now widely known, about 3,000 Americans are diagnosed with mesothelioma annually.
 That’s because it can take up to 50 years after asbestos exposure to be diagnosed with this rare cancer.

 This means that people exposed decades ago are now suffering as a result.
 Thankfully, mesothelioma patients may be able to file asbestos claims against the manufacturers of products made with this toxic material.

 - Companies that installed or manufactured asbestos products

 - Insurance companies of asbestos defendants

 - Trust funds established by liable bankrupt defendants

 A mesothelioma lawsuit is usually considered a personal injury case.
 In these cases, a mesothelioma settlement occurs when the injured party agrees to accept compensation to release the other party from any future responsibility for the harm they caused.